ListMenu — Smart UI JavaScript API

 Default value

-<smart-list-menu items-member='children'></smart-list-menu>
+<smart-list-menu items-member="children"></smart-list-menu>

-const listmenu = document.querySelector('smart-list-menu');
+const el = document.querySelector('smart-list-menu');

-const listmenu = document.querySelector('smart-list-menu');
+const el = document.querySelector('smart-list-menu');

-let itemsMember = listmenu.itemsMember;
+const itemsMember = el.itemsMember;

 Specifies the text to display alongside the loading indicator when the loader is visible and positioned at the top or bottom of the container.
 This text provides context or feedback to users during loading operations.